genai-musings/template-repo-template/.github/pull_request_template.md

 _Put an `x` in the boxes that apply you can view the checklist as a heads up as to what we are going to look for before merging your code._

-- [ ] I have read the CONTRIBUTING.md guidelines for this repo.
+- [ ] I have read the CONTRIBUTING.md guidelines for this repository.
 - [ ] I have included any and all necessary documentation where appropriate.
 - [ ] I will fix any problems reported with this PR by the GitHub Actions on this repository.